The Trail Mix Story:

 She said she would get even with me one day for not giving her my turquoise sandals.

-My mother claimed indignation, innocence, and shock that I would suspect my own mother of such a thing, and she insisted that my evidence was purely circumstantial.
-I would like to believe her, but I could hear Mimi’s laughter all the way from heaven.
+My mother claimed indignation, innocence, and shock that I would suspect my mother of such a thing, and she insisted that my evidence was purely circumstantial.
+I would like to believe her, but I could hear Mimi’s laughter from heaven.

 My family is Odder than your family . . .